Effectively Slotting Your Warehouse Facility

 Place high velocity SKUs in easily accessible locations to allow for quick and efficient picking and storing.

-Determine if seasons or promotions influence certain product’s velocity, because this can effect where they should be positioned.
+Determine if seasons or promotions influence a certain product’s velocity because this can effect where they should be positioned.

 Effectively slotting your material handling facility can be very complex, and there are many factors to consider before making any decisions.
 Partial or inaccurate data will only make for an ineffective attempt at providing a streamlined process for handling product in your facility.
 One major oversight that is typical when performing slotting analysis is designing a system that does not allow for flexibility.
 This is extremely important for a company with a constantly changing inventory with certain products frequently going in and out of stock.
 Another common oversight is not choosing the correct storage equipment to store different SKUs on, which can compromise the storage equipment and result in ineffective picking and storing.